casartar/Tangara-Workshop/README.md

 Proceed as before.
 The parts are in the second box you received.

 Once you have finished assembling, carefully take your board to the baking station.
 Bake here for the third time.
-For comparision how it should loook, see the following picture:
+For comparison how it should look, see the following picture:
 ![](Pictures/PCB6.jpg)